The market of St John New Brunswick

 Traditional traders Slocum & Ferris in St John's Market

-Slocum & Ferris is one of the oldest merchants in St John's Market, having been selling their delicacies since 1895.
-David Forestell, Managing Director of Slocum & Ferris, tells me the shop's founder worked with local farmers from the start of Saint John and sold their products on consignment at the Old City Market in St. John.
-As proof, he proudly shows me one of the old ledgers that he guards like the apple of his eye.
-It neatly records goods, quantities and prices sold over the Slocum & Ferris counter more than a hundred years ago.
+Slocum & Ferris is one of the oldest traders in the St John market and has been selling its delicacies since 1895.
+David Forestell, the manager of Slocum & Ferris, tells me that the founder of the store worked with farmers from the Saint John area from the very beginning.
+He sold their products on consignment at the Old City Market in St. John.
+As proof, he proudly shows me one of the old business books that he guards like the apple of his eye.
+It neatly lists the goods, quantities and prices that were sold over the counter at Slocum & Ferris more than a hundred years ago.

 Slocum & Ferris business book from 1915